Rhod Gilbert speaks out about having cancer in first TV appearance since diagnosis

 “Apparently you’re just as likely to get cancer even if you spend your time fundraising for a cancer hospital.
 Anyway, I did get it, and it turns out it can come for anybody.”

-Elsewhere in the segment, he confirmed that he’d been diagnosed with head and neck cancer.
-Previously, Gilbert hadn’t detailed where the cancer in his body was but had shared that his symptoms included a sore throat and tightness in his neck.
+Gilbert confirmed that he’d been diagnosed with head and neck cancer.
+Previously, Gilbert had only shared the symptoms he’d experienced, included a sore throat and tightness in his neck.

-Earlier this year, the comic admitted that he was still processing the news of his diagnosis, and that he hadn’t quite worked out what to say about the situation.
+Earlier this year, the comic admitted that he was still processing his diagnosis, and that he hadn’t quite worked out what to say about the situation.

 “I’m more than happy to talk about it but I haven’t had time to process it at all,” he told The Guardian.

-However, the comedian also revealed that he has written 250 pages of new material for his next stand-up shows.
+The comedian also revealed that he has written 250 pages of new material for his next stand-up show.

 Join our commenting forum